BMC 551 Developmental Biology (4 SH)

 BMX 603 Cross Cultural Health Care (3 SH)

 This summer course is experiential based and requires involvement and study in another cultural-setting for a three-week period.
 Students, under guidance from the instructor, explore values, methods, and outcomes of health care or the practice of biomedicine in a unique cultural setting.
 Differentiation of resources, social, psychological, and spiritual ideas contrasting the student’s personal culture with the explored culture are examined.
 Involvements with alternative medicine and healing practices are considered as are examination of traditional health care delivery methods in the studied culture.
-Students maintain reflective logs during the experience and ultimately create a reflective paper that summarizes and enlarges upon their experience.
-Cross-cultural settings may vary but frequently include trips to Guatemala, Honduras and/or rural Kentucky.
+Cross-cultural settings may vary but frequently include trips to Guatemala, Honduras and/or Peru.
 A 3.0 GPA is required at the end of fall semester to be eligible to take BMX 603 the following summer.

 BMS 570 Medical Microbiology (3 SH)